Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging

 The hierarchical structure of the masses and mixing angles of the fundamental, point-like matter fields is one of the unsolved mysteries of the standard model (SM) of elementary particles.
-This \textit{flavor puzzle} extends beyond the SM, since new-physics models are severely constrained by experimental observations, which favor the flavor structure of the SM without modification.
-Within the SM, the flavor structure is trivially encoded by the structure of the Yukawa interactions: the Yukawa coupling of the fermion $f$ to the physical Higgs is given by the ratio of the fermion mass to the Higgs vacuum expectation value,

-Beyond the SM, various alternatives motivated by the flavor puzzle predict significant deviations from the structure of Eq.~\eqref{master} (see, \eg,~Refs.~\cite{Giudice:2008uua, Delaunay:2013pja, Kagan:2014ila, Dery:2014kxa, Bauer:2015fxa, Ghosh:2015gpa} for relevant discussions).
-Before the Higgs boson was discovered at the LHC, the question of whether Eq.~\eqref{master} was satisfied by nature was academic.
-Only recently, as we have entered the era of precision Higgs measurements, one can begin to tackle this question experimentally, opening a new direction in flavor physics.
+This \emph{flavor puzzle} extends beyond the SM, since new-physics models are severely constrained by measurements of flavor observables.
+Within the SM, the flavor structure is trivially encoded by the structure of the Yukawa interactions: the Yukawa coupling of fermion $f$ to the physical Higgs is given by the ratio of the fermion mass to the Higgs vacuum expectation value, $y_f=m_f/v$.
+Beyond the SM, various alternatives motivated by the flavor puzzle predict significant deviations from this structure (see, \eg, Refs.~\cite{Giudice:2008uua, Delaunay:2013pja, Kagan:2014ila, Dery:2014kxa, Bauer:2015fxa, Ghosh:2015gpa}).
+Now that we have entered the era of precision Higgs measurements, one can begin to tackle this question experimentally, opening a new direction in flavor physics.

-Experimental tests of Eq.~\eqref{master} are performed in terms of the signal strength $\mu_P$, defined as the ratio of the measured production cross section or branching ratio of the process denoted by $P$ to the SM expectation.
+Experimental tests of the Yukawa interactions are performed in terms of the signal strength $\mu_P$, defined as the ratio of the measured production cross section or branching ratio of the process $P$ to the SM expectation for this quantity.
 The latest results from the ATLAS~\cite{Aaboud:2018zhk, Aaboud:2018urx, Aaboud:2018pen} collaboration are

-where $P=tth$ refers to the process $pp\to t\bar t h$ and $P=bb$ denotes the decay $h\to b\bar b$, etc. Similarly, the CMS~\cite{Sirunyan:2018koj} collaboration has measured
+where $P=tth$ refers to the process $pp\to t\bar{t}h$ and $P=bb$ denotes the decay $h\to b\bar{b}$, etc. Similarly, the CMS~\cite{Sirunyan:2018koj} collaboration has measured

-Within the large uncertainties, these results are in good agreement with the expectation of Eq.~\eqref{master} for the third-generation fermions, for which the Yukawa couplings are large and thus easier to measure.
+Within the large uncertainties, these results are in good agreement with the SM expectation for the third-generation fermions, for which the Yukawa couplings are large and thus easier to measure.
 Precision will improve as the experiments collect more data.